Rainier-MSFT/Entra_ZTNA_Lab/Test-Apps_vm/README.md

 The following ARM resources are deployed as part of the solution:

 ### VMs
-+ **App Server VM**: Windows Server 2016, 2019, or 2022 VM joined to the domain.
++ **App Server VM**: Windows Server 2016, 2019, or 2022 VM that can be joined to any Windows Active Diretory (AD) domain.
 IIS 10 and .NET 4.5 are installed and several test apps are pre-configured for IWA, forms, and header based authentication.
-The directory C:\Files containing the file example.txt is shared as "\\APP1\Files" with full control for domain accounts
+The directory C:\Files containing the file example.txt is shared as "\\APP1\Files" with full control for domain accounts. iPerf is also installed for network performance tecting.

 ### Networking
-+ **Network interfaces**: 1 NIC per VM
++ **Network interfaces**: 1 NIC per VM.
+A prefered private IP address can be specified during deployment
 + **Public IP addresses**: 1 static public IP if chosen during deployment

 ### Extensions